-In 2008 the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the State's major water suppliers in an attempt to identify potential supplemental emergency water sources to meet emergency demands.
+Some time ago, the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the state's major water suppliers in an attempt to identify potential supplemental emergency water sources to meet emergency demands.
 The assessment indicated it did not consider development of new surface water sources as part of the supplemental supply portion of the study.
-Loss of the Providence Water Supply Board Scituate Reservoir source was indicated to present the largest impact on our customers and overall state public water supply.
-The assessment conclusions rely on existing local supplemental sources to provide minimum levels of service during a loss of a critical supply source.
-Many of which will require considerable infrastructure improvements or development of alternate facilities to be effective.
-Based on this study it could take months or maybe years after an incident to construct infrastructure necessary to recover from a major failure or malevolent event on the Providence Water treatment plant and Scituate reservoir facilities.
+Conversely, loss of the Providence Water Supply

+Board Scituate Reservoir source was indicated to present the largest impact on the ability to supply our customers and overall public water supply throughout the state.
+The assessment conclusions rely on existing local supplemental sources to provide minimum levels of service during a loss of a critical supply source; many of which will require considerable infrastructure improvements or development of alternate facilities to be effective.
+Based on this study, it could take months or maybe years after a catastrophic incident to construct infrastructure necessary to recover from a major failure or malevolent event on the Providence Water treatment plant and Scituate Reservoir facilities.